kevincjackson/Notes/powershell.md

 - Name use Verb-Object
 - Use verbs only from `Get-Verb`
 - Use PascalCase, singular nouns.
-- Do not use `return`; do leave your return object on the last line
+- ONLY use return for early return.
+It can unexpectedly interfere with piped input.
 - Leave return objects inside the Process {} block and not in Begin {} or End {} since it defeats the advantage of the pipeline.
 - Always use `[CmdletBinding()]`
 - Specify an OutputType attribute if the advanced function returns an object or collection of objects.